Jamadan/test-my-ride/README.md

 The settings for prettier are overridable and docco is [here](https://prettier.io/docs/en/options.html)

-`outputPost` overrides the default `.test-my-ride` postfix to the test file.
+`outputPostfix` overrides the default `.test-my-ride` postfix to the test file.

 The following values are not overridable:
 ```javascript